SnapStream: Efficient Long Sequence Decoding on Dataflow Accelerators: Implementation

 \section{Implementation}

 Our goal in formulating SnapStream is to bridge the implementation gap between KV cache compression and LLM deployments, particularly for frameworks that use static graphs.
-We demonstrate the effectiveness of our approach by applying SnapStream to a real deployment of a SoTA reasoning LLM, DeepSeek-R1-0528~\cite{deepseekr1}, on the SN40L accelerator.
-In this section, we describe the kernel fusion and tensor sharding decisions, known as a ``mapping'', for a deployment of DeepSeek-R1-0528 on a single node of $16\times$SN40Ls.
+We demonstrate the effectiveness of our approach by applying SnapStream to a real deployment of a state-of-the-art (SoTA) reasoning LLM, DeepSeek-R1-0528~\cite{deepseekr1}, on the SN40L accelerator.
+In this section, we describe the kernel fusion and tensor sharding decisions, known as a ``mapping'', for a single decoder layer of DeepSeek-R1-0528 on a single SN40L-16 node.
 Separate mappings are created for prefill and decoding that optimize for each phase's respective SLOs.
 We also show how SnapStream integrates seamlessly into these mappings.